alistratov/bit-permutation/docs/classes/bit_inversion.md

 Applies the inversion pattern to the input integer `x`.
 The result is the integer with inverted bits.
 Because XOR operation is reversible, applying the same inversion pattern twice will return the original integer.

 ### Examples
-The operation of excluding or is well known and needs no explanation.
+The XOR operation is well-known and requires no further explanation.

 | Bit position           | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |------------------------|---|---|---|---|---|---|---|---|